a-rustacean/tempmail/examples/README.md

 ## Examples of how to use Tempamail

-This directory cotains some examples showcasing various capabilities of the `tempmail` crate.
+This directory contains some examples showcasing various capabilities of the `tempmail` crate.

 All examples can be executed with: